kasslent/clc-digital-skills/_lessons/module-0.md

 #### Packages

-Packages are tool you can add to include even more features into your editor!
+Packages are tools that can be added to include even more features!

 ![atom install packages]({{ site.img }}/module0/atom-install-packages.jpg)